NCAS-CMS/cms-website/pages/archer2.md

 Users can use [SAFE](https://safe.epcc.ed.ac.uk/) to query their disk usage and project resources.

-n02 users have access to 3 file systems:
+n02 users have access to 3 file systems (see [ARCHER2 storage](https://docs.archer2.ac.uk/user-guide/data/#archer2-storage):
 * Home: Limited in size.
 Cannot be seen by the compute nodes.
 * Work: Parallel file system.
 * NVMe: Parallel file system with good performance for heavy I/O jobs.
 Operates as a scratch system with a 28-day deletion policy.

-For further information see: https://docs.archer2.ac.uk/user-guide/data/#archer2-storage